joeolenick/mean-exercises/weekend-projects/weekend-3/README.md

 danger block, b) the id of a portal, or c) the id of a wall, then you need to get a new random number because our danger blocks can't be on top of existing blocks.
 Then, get the background element that has that id and assign it a `className` of "danger square".
-This will give it the appearance of a danger block.
+This will give it the appearance of a danger block and allow us to later find it again via its class.
-Lastly, `push` this id onto the `dangerous` global array.

 Now if you play the game, nothing happens because `randomDanger()` isn't being called anywhere.
 Go to keyboard.js.